AllanTorresBass/speak-easy/README.md

 - **Language Teachers** for methodology insights
 - **Open Source Community** for collaboration tools
 - **GitHub** for hosting and version control

-## 📞 Support

-If you have questions, suggestions, or need help:

-- **Create an issue** on GitHub
-- **Join discussions** in the community
-- **Share your learning journey** with others

-## 🌟 Success Stories

-> *"SpeakEasy helped me prepare for my job interview in English.
-The structured approach made learning so much easier!"* - Maria, Software Developer

-> *"I've improved my English vocabulary by 300+ words in just 2 weeks using the vocabulary lists."* - Carlos, UX Designer

 ---